 What are the options available for UAE company formation?

 An investor looking to set up a company in the UAE has several options depending on their commercial ambitions and requirements.
 Companies can be set up locally within Dubai, Abu Dhabi or one of the other Emirates.
 Alternatively, you can consider incorporating in one of the free zones that operate in the region.

-One crucial difference between forming a company onshore in the UAE or one of the free zones is that the former must be at least 51% owned by UAE nationals or UAE companies that are wholly owned by UAE nationals.
-Local companies can now also be owned 100% by expatriates (depending on activity) but would require a local service agent.
+Local companies can now also be owned 100% by expatriates (depending on activity) but is subject to eligibility criteria.
+These recent changes will allow foreign investors and entrepreneurs to establish and fully own onshore companies in the UAE.
 A free zone company can be 100% owned by foreign nationals; however, there are restrictions on the kind of services and goods they can deal in.

 The rules regarding onshore Foreign Ownership Restriction were relaxed through the Foreign Direct Investment Law (Federal Law No. 19 of 2018).
 Our team can advise you of the economic activities and markets which now allow for 100% foreign ownership.

 What are the specific issues I need to be aware of when forming a company in the UAE?